ibm-cloud-docs/image-templates/create-encrypted-image.md

    ```
    {: pre}

-4. Identify the AES encryption key that you need to encrypt and decrypt your disk image and write it into a keyfile.
-This AES encryption key is the same data encryption key that you wrapped with your key management service-provided customer root key in [Preparing your environment](/docs/infrastructure/image-templates?topic=image-templates-using-end-to-end-e2e-encryption-to-provision-an-encrypted-instance#preparing-your-environment).
-Key material that is written into keyfiles must be unwrapped and not be encoded.
+4. Identify and select the AES data encryption key (DEK) that you need to encrypt and decrypt your disk image and write it into a keyfile.
+This is the same base64-encoded DEK that you wrapped with your key management service-provided customer root key in [Preparing your environment](/docs/infrastructure/image-templates?topic=image-templates-using-end-to-end-e2e-encryption-to-provision-an-encrypted-instance#preparing-your-environment).
+Key material that is written into keyfiles must be [unwrapped](/docs/services/key-protect?topic=key-protect-cli-reference#kp-unwrap) and not be encoded.

-   Because the data_key is not base64 encoded inside the keyfiles, you cannot print or view the keyfile content from the command line      by using standard ASCII characters.
+   Because the keyfile is not base64-encoded, you cannot print or view the keyfile content from the command line by using standard ASCII characters.
    {: tip}

    Use the following command to create keyfiles with either an **AES 256-bit** or an **AES 512-bit** encryption key: